dschep/github-oneclick-commit/README.md

-# :octocat::zap: Github One click commit
+# :shipit: Github One click commit
 A silly browser extension to add quick commit message buttons to the online editor in Github.

 ### Demo